 Kegel exercises strengthen the pelvic floor muscles.
 These exercises involve a routine of repeatedly contracting the muscles that are used when going to the bathroom.
-You should consult a doctor to learn the correct way to do the exercises.
+You should consult your doctor to learn the correct way to do the exercises.

 Surgical treatment is generally reserved for severe cases of bowel incontinence.
-There are several surgical options available.
+There are several surgical options available:

 - Sphincteroplasty: A defective or scarred portion of the sphincter is removed, and the healthy part of the muscle is tightened.